Training the gut is an important aspect of sports nutrition.

 How to approach training the gut?
 A few suggestions below:

 - Design training sessions so that you are able to execute them without any additional food.

-- Ingest up-to 2 energy units per hour even during short and less intense training sessions.
+- Ingest up to two Nrgy Units per hour even during short and less intense training sessions.

 Start with this products: